 A spending fast?
-It’s learning your spending habits?
+It’s learning your spending habits.
 It’s your defence to cope with merchants.
-Have you noticed how rough some firms have become?
+Have you noticed how aggressive some firms have become?
 They create favorable spending conditions for you constantly.
 They generate sales and deals almost monthly.
 They play offence while, subconsciously, you play defense continually.
-If you don’t fight back financial stress will control you and merchants will decide your future.
+If you don’t fight back, financial stress will control you and merchants will decide your future.
 At least yearly, go on the offensive, get off merchants’ agendas, and do a spending fast.
 You will not regret it.

 What is a Spending Fast

 Let’s look more closely at what, why, how, how long, and when to do this spending fast.

 Webster’s definition of a fast: “To eat sparingly or abstain from some foods.”
 A spending fast is different.
 Certainly you want to eliminate some spending, but mostly you want to learn about you.
 This is my definition of a spending fast: A specific period when you spend for items ethically, legally, morally, and life sustaining only, recording all spending, and procedures followed before spending.

 Before starting, understand ethical, legal, and moral relate mainly to prior commitments you must honor: rent, mortgage, credit card balances, taxes.
 Life sustaining refers to needed food, groceries, and medications.
 Look closely at your diet and medications and understand you don’t necessarily need all you buy.

 Review your eating patterns and grocery list–if you don’t have a base list, prepare one.
 Exclude junk food such as pop, chips, and other unhealthy items.
 Do you smoke?
 Do you eat out regularly?
 Do you know why you take prescription drugs?
 This preliminary review might suggest areas needing future attention.
 Don’t try to fix them now; merely note them for later reference.